Chirayu Amin

 Chirayu Amin is an Indian billionaire businessman and cricket administrator.
-He is the chairman and managing director of Alembic Pharmaceuticals Ltd. and Alembic Group.
+He is the chairman and managing director of Alembic Pharmaceuticals Ltd., and Alembic Group.
 He was the chairman of the Indian Premier League and vice president of the Board of Control for Cricket in India.
 He was also the chairman of the Federation of Indian Chambers of Commerce.
-He also served as the president of the Baroda Cricket Association.
-As of May 2021, Amin has a net worth of US$1.8 Billion dollars as mentioned by Forbes.
+He also was the president of the Baroda Cricket Association.
+As of May 2021, Amin has a net worth of US$1.8 billion according to Forbes.

-In January 2021, he was awarded the lifetime achievement award by the Federation of Gujarat Industries (FGI).
+In January 2021, he was awarded a lifetime achievement award by the Federation of Gujarat Industries (FGI).

 Personal life

-His wife, Malika Chirayu Amin, has been named among the India's richest woman in 2020 by Kotak Wealth Hurun.
+Chirayu Amin was born into Leva Patel family in Vadodara, Gujarat, which was involved in industries like textiles and pharmaceuticals, Chirayu Amin was raised with a foundation of business acumen.
+His father, Ramanbhai Amin, was a key figure in the pharmaceutical industry, having founded Alembic Pharmaceuticals in 1907, one of India's oldest pharmaceutical companies.
+His wife, Malika Chirayu Amin, was named among the India's richest woman in 2020 by Kotak Wealth Hurun.